Tullett Prebon to take new cost-cutting measures

-LONDON British interdealer broker Tullett Prebon TLPR.L said it would take new cost-cutting measures in the first half of 2012 and that previous steps to reduce costs would lead to a 10 million pound charge for its 2011 results.
+LONDON Jan 5 British interdealer broker Tullett Prebon said it would take new cost-cutting measures in the first half of 2012 and that previous steps to reduce costs would lead to a 10 million pound ($15.61 million) charge for its 2011 results.

 The company added in a trading update on Thursday that its 2011 revenues were expected to be in line with the 908.5 million pound figure it reported for 2010.